classiebit/eventmie-pro-docs/resources/docs/1.4/events/simple-events.md

 <a name="SEO"></a>
 ## SEO

 Write meta titles, keywords, and descriptions.
-These tags will be specific for each event, for event specific SEO.
+These tags will be specific for each event, for event-specific SEO.

 **Form Fields**